moodleworkplace/moodle-tool_datewatch/README.md

 For example, plugins can monitor such things as "course enrolment ended", "something is due", etc.

 There are two requirements:
-- The watched date has to be a field in a database table (no calculations are supported such as "7 days after" or table joins)
+- The watched date has to be a field in a database table
 - There are events triggered every time a record is added or updated in the respective database table and this event has correct `objecttable` and `objectid` attributes.